OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 All conformance profiles culminate, in that the MINIMUM MVCR is used to build the EXPLICIT MVCR, which is used to create a COMPLIANT MVCR, all of which is used to develop SCOPE(s).

-The MINIMUM MVCR can be used to create any type of consent record, and without making it compliant
+The MINIMUM MVCR can be used to create any type of consent record as long as it is not for explict compliance.

 ### 6.2  MINIMUM MVCR :